tholonia/deforum_tex_example/README.md

   - Fade Frames = 30
   - Managed fields = None

-~~RE-RENDER and UPLOAD OUTPUT.
-You will need to COPY URL when you are configuring the `Init` section of Deforum.~~

 **Note: After creating the evenly spaced prompt fades.
 Write down the `From` and `To` frame numbers.
 In this example, there is a total of 507 frames, so the prompts have the `From/To` values of :**

 - **Prompt 1: 0/99**